MocioF/campi-moduli-italiani/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed charset for https://www.istat.it/storage/codici-unita-amministrative/Elenco-comuni-italiani.csv (data set "comuni_attuali", table _gcmi_comuni_attuali).
+Please update the table from admin console if some names have characters mismatch
+* Minor bug fix in class-gcmi-comune.php

 = 1.1.1 =
 * Added hidden fields that contain the name of the municipality, province and region selected to be used within plugins that create PDFs
 * Set set_time_limit (360) in the activation routine